 WELCOA's Seven Benchmarks of results-oriented workplace wellness programs include:

 - Carefully Crafting An Operating Plan

 - Carefully Evaluating Outcomes

 Workforce Health will work with your company’s leadership as well as its wellness team throughout the process of gathering data, crafting a plan of appropriate interventions, and benchmarking and evaluating so you know the plan is working.

 City of Milwaukee Employees Take Part in Wellness Program

-Nearly 90 percent of eligible City of Milwaukee employees have signed up for the "Wellness Your Choice Milwaukee" program offered by Froedtert Health's Workforce Health group.
+Nearly 90 percent of eligible City of Milwaukee employees have signed up for the "Wellness Your Choice Milwaukee" program offered by Froedtert & The Medical College of Wisconsin Workforce Health.
 City of Milwaukee Mayor Tom Barrett says the program has positive health and economic benefits: the preventive care public employees need can save health care money for the city and taxpayers.